-All bachelor's degree students take the GEP.
-It should be noted, though, that in cases where a single course meets requirements of the General Education Program and the major, the total number of hours required for the GEP will be reduced by the number of related course hours.
-The minimum credit hours required for the baccalaureate degree shall not, however, be less than 186.
+All bachelor's degree students must take the GEP.
+It should be noted, though, that in cases where a single course meets requirements of the GEP and the major, the total number of hours required for the GEP will be reduced by the number of related course hours.
+The minimum credit hours required for the baccalaureate degree shall not, however, be less than 186 (see pages 57-59).